hoangtuNhat1/Polyp-Segmentation/README.md

-# HarDNet-MSEG
+# Polyp Segmentation
 # **Any question?
 Contact me via Facebook link on Profile Page.
 I'm willing to share any time**

-A Streamlit Web application to demonstrate Polyp Segmentation by HarDNet-MSEG
+A Streamlit Web application to demonstrate Polyp Segmentation using HarDNet-MSEG

 Here the web demo video: